LDiazN/ParkourShooter/README.md

 If we pass all the checks, we store the location used in the last check to start vaulting.
 For this, I set a progress variable to 0, store a start location (the player's location in that frame), and the target location.
 In each frame, I add `DeltaSeconds / TimeToVault` to the progress variable.
 This makes the progress variable go from 0 to 1 in `TimeToVault` seconds.
 Using the progress variable, I linearly interpolate (`lerp`) the start location to the target location and set the result as the new player location.
 Once the progress is already 1 or the distance to the target point is low enough, we end vaulting.

+For the animation, I created a function called `IsVaulting` marked with `UFUNCTION` in the character's .h file, which checks if the character is currently vaulting.
+Then, I use this function in the animation blueprint of the skeletal mesh to set a local variable for updating the animation.
+This local variable is used in the animation graph to determine which pose to use.
+As I'm not an expert animator, the arm animation simply rotates the arms downwards.
+The duration of this animation is set to match the duration of the vault action.

 ## Hook
 The hook mechanic is relatively simple: it travels for a certain distance, and if it hits something, it pulls the player to the contact surface.
 The hook consists of a hook head (just a sphere) and a cable (the Unreal Cable Actor).
 In the Player Character Blueprint, there is a spawn location defined for the hook head to start from.
 When the player triggers the hook with the right-click, the hook head spawns at this location, and the cable attaches to it and the starting location.